UTM for Windows

 • Hardware-accelerated graphics and audio support

-• High-performance networking and storage options
+• Integrated networking and firewall capabilities

 Installation Guide